APLMOOC/APLMOOC/docs/course/ch2/part2.md

 ---

-*Vectors* are one-dimensional ordered collections of elements, straight lines of elements.
-They are defined by writing values separated by one or more spaces in a line.
+*Vectors* are lines of values.
+They are defined by writing values separated by one or more spaces.

-Since vectors are ordered, it is possible to talk about the element at a specific position, called an index.
+Vectors are also ordered, it is possible to talk about the element at a specific position, called an index.
 For example, the first (1) element, the second (2) element, and so on.
-In notation, elements are obtained by specifying their index in square brackets after the name of the vector.
+In code, they can be accessed by adding square brackets to the vector with an index (or multiple indices) in between.

 ```apl
       FIBB ← 1 1 2 3 5 8 13 21 34 55 ⍝ This is a vector